 Maruelli is the Italian version of B&D, making useful aftermarket parts for tech bindings.
 They use the highest quality materials to ensure modified products are even more robust than they started.
 Find our growing list of Maruelli binding parts below.

-Speed Antitwist Base x2 – Machined out of Titanal, this bomber heel baseplate/spindle for the Speed Radical binding has a metal post that prevents unwanted rotation while skinning.
+Speed Antitwist Base x2 – Machined out of Titanal, this heel baseplate/spindle for the Speed Radical binding has a metal post that prevents unwanted rotation while skinning.
 It mounts directly onto your ski, lowering the heel pins by 3.5mm for a flatter ramp angle.
 There is 6mm of fore/aft adjustment if you mount it with inserts.
 37 grams (1.2 ounces) each, lighter than stock heel bases.
 Works well with Plum Guide screws (mounting).
+Maruelli recommends these bases on skis no wider than 80mm.

 23 mm Base Tracks - Adjustment tracks that provide 23mm of fore/aft range for the Speed Antitwist.
 The tracks use the standard Dynafit heel pattern so they can be used as a drop in replacement for an existing heel tower.
 Made with the same aerospace-grade aluminum alloy as the bases, the tracks are 7.5mm thick and weigh 34g per ski with the included Inox (stainless) adjustment bolts.
 Two pairs per pack.